 |

-In our garden, this plant grows in the following area: back yard island Read the other spiny solanums in our garden One or more images of this plant are included in my stock photo catalog About my plant portraits
+This plant used to grow in our garden, but it slipped away...
+Read the other spiny solanums in our garden One or more images of this plant are included in my stock photo catalog About my plant portraits

-PlantLinks to other web pages about Solanum pyracanthos
+PlantLinks to other web pages about Solanum pyracanthon

 Does it like morning sun, afternoon, or full? plant in the ground or keep it in a pot.
 Watering ??
 If you know, could you please write me back with what you know.